divinites/oauth-mail/README.md

-# QuickMail
+# GMail

-I developed the quick-mail plug-in because I sometimes want to send directly what I wrote in sublime text, and I do not want to enter my password every time or store my plain-text email account name and password somewhere.
+I developed this plug-in because I sometimes want to send directly what I wrote in sublime text, and I do not want to enter my password every time or store my plain-text email account name and password somewhere.
 That's why I choose to support oauthv2.
 With oauth method, the password will not be leaked to the third party, so it is basically safer.
 Nevertheless, there are still potential risks that other malicious plug-ins (if any) will get the cached "access_token" and obtain the access privileges that you grant to sublime text editor.
 All in all, Use this plug-in at your own risk, the author will not take any responsibility for any loss.

 ## Set-up steps:

-Currently, quick-mail supports Microsoft outlook.com (including hotmail, livemail, etc.) and gmail **and most of standard IMAP/SMTP mail servers**.
+Currently, Gmail supports Microsoft outlook.com (including hotmail, livemail, etc.) and gmail **and most of standard IMAP/SMTP mail servers**.

-QuickMail supports two authentication methods: oauth authentication and password authentication.
+GMail supports two authentication methods: oauth authentication and password authentication.

 The setting template is

-Preference -> Package Settings -> Quick Mail -> Mail settings - Default
+Preference -> Package Settings -> GMail -> Mail settings - Default

  you should copy it and paste to

-Preference -> Package Settings -> Quick Mail -> Mail settings - User
+Preference -> Package Settings -> GMail -> Mail settings - User

 to configure your own mail settings.